Pennsylvania and New Jersey Personal Injury Lawyer

 Survival Action: A survival action is a close cousin to a wrongful death action.
 It is typically filed by the personal representative of the deceased victim’s probate estate at the same time as a wrongful death claim.

 While a wrongful death action compensates family members for their losses arising from the death, a survival action compensates the victim’s probate estate for losses suffered by the victim.
 Damages can include pain and suffering by the victim, lost earnings and other losses.
+If you would like to know more about which damages apply to your specific situation, please contact our New Jersey personal injury lawyer.

 Car Accidents: Over a thousand people died on Pennsylvania roads last year – and many times that number were seriously injured.
 Most of these accidents were the direct result of someone’s negligence or recklessness.
 When that someone wasn’t you, you are entitled to compensation for your injuries.

 You are entitled to partial compensation even if the accident was partly your fault, as long as you were less than 50 percent at fault.
 Insurance companies routinely try to trap unrepresented claimants into saying something that they can use to blame the accident on the victim.
+A skilled New Jersey personal injury attorney will be able to navigate the system and can obtain a higher compensation for your injuries.

 Construction Accident Cases: Construction work is some of the most dangerous work available, and the accident rate is shockingly high.
 Most construction accident claims are handled under the jurisdiction of the workers’ compensation system, which doesn’t require you to prove negligence to win.

 However, when a work accident is the fault of someone other than a worker’s direct employer, you may be able to file an ordinary personal injury lawsuit.
 The suit would be brought against any other person or company that caused or contributed to the accident.
 This can include other workers on a job site, subcontractors, a property or construction manager, just to name a few.
 Personal injury lawsuits can be harder to win than workers’ compensation claims because of the need to prove negligence.
-However, you are also likely to be eligible for greater compensation, such a pain and suffering.
+However, you are also likely to be eligible for greater compensation, such as pain and suffering.
 Generally, workers’ compensation claims provide for medical benefits and indemnity (a portion of an injured person’s lost wages) but the damages available in personal injury claims are more extensive.

 Construction Falls: Falls represent a very large proportion of construction accidents, and they are among the deadliest.
 If you have been injured in a construction accident fall, or if your close family member has been killed in such an accident while working, you may be eligible to file a workers’ compensation claim.

-Under certain circumstances you also may be able to file a personal injury or wrongful death claim.
+Under certain circumstances, you also may be able to file a personal injury or wrongful death claim.
 One of the best ways to win an ordinary personal injury or wrongful death claim is to uncover a violation of an OSHA safety regulation and use it to prove that the defendant was negligent.
 Even if OSHA does not investigate the accident, our team has extensive experience in litigating construction accidents and can utilize OSHA and other safety standards to show how a defendant violated basic safety rules and caused an accident.

 Scaffold Accidents: Scaffold accidents are frequently serious, and they can be caused by a variety of factors such as loose guardrails or supports, or careless behavior by a worker.
-The Occupational Safety and Health Administration (OSHA) strictly regulates scaffoldings, and proving the violation of an OSHA regulation is a way to help prove a defendant was negligent.
+The Occupational Safety and Health Administration (OSHA) strictly regulates scaffoldings and proving the violation of an OSHA regulation is a way to help prove a defendant was negligent.

-Under Pennsylvania personal injury law, you can win a negligence claim by proving that the defendant violated a safety regulation – as long a you can also prove that the violation caused or contributed to the accident that injured you.
+Under Pennsylvania personal injury law, you can win a negligence claim by proving that the defendant violated a safety regulation – as long as you can also prove that the violation caused or contributed to the accident that injured you.

 Trench Collapse Accidents: Dozens of construction workers are killed every year in trench collapse accidents, and many times that number are seriously injured.
-OSHA regulations require that safety systems be put in place to prevent trenches from collapsing, and that trenches be inspected by a qualified inspector at regular intervals.
+OSHA regulations require that safety systems be put in place to prevent trenches from collapsing and that trenches be inspected by a qualified inspector at regular intervals.

 Most trench collapse accidents can be traced to the violation of OSHA regulations – failure to inspect, use of an unqualified inspector, and improper trench construction are a few of the many possible bases for liability.